arshiakm/llm/README.md

 ### Using the Application

 - **Text Input:** Enter a text prompt to generate text.
-- **Image Upload (Optional):** Upload an image to test adversarial attacks (note: full functionality for adversarial attacks is conceptual and requires additional implementation).
+- **Image Upload:** Upload an image to test adversarial attacks (note: full functionality for adversarial attacks is conceptual and requires additional implementation).
 - **Sliders:** Adjust the `Max Length` for generated text and `Temperature` to control the randomness of the output.
 - **Generate Text:** Click the button to view the model's output based on the input.